MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/GETRANGEMAX-Function--Record-.md

  *Field*
  Type: Field

  The field for which you want to find the maximum value.
-The current filter on *Field* must be a single range filter; otherwise, a run\-time error occurs.
+The current filter on *Field* must be a single range filter; otherwise, a run-time error occurs.

 ## Property Value/Return Value
  Type: Depends on *Field*